Deadlines for 2015 – 2016 Academic Year:

 - Graham Pickren, a Ph.D student in geography, is expanding a program that collects, donates and recycles unwanted items from student residence halls during move-out week.
 Pickren will be working with Dawgs Ditch the Dumpster Move-Out Donation Program to implement an electronic waste collection to go along with the clothing and furniture donation program.
 At the end of the year, students will have the chance to bring unwanted electronics to campus drop-off sites to be recycled or donated to local charities.

 - Zach Richardson, a senior landscape architecture student, will create a prescribed grazing program to remove exotic invasive plants and restore native forest adjacent to Tanyard Creek.
 His project will use a herd of goats to remove non-native plants such as privet and English ivy.
 He, along with faculty in the College of Environment and Design and the Warnell School of Forestry, will coordinate student volunteers to assist the four-legged campus visitors in removing larger invasive plants from the project area and will monitor the project’s effectiveness over time.

-Recipients of the 2011 Campus Sustainability Grants are as follows:
+2011 Campus Sustainability Grants recipients:

 - Emily Karol, a 2011 UGA graduate, was awarded $950 to implement a water refilling station on the second floor of the Miller Learning Center.
 Since then, the refilling centers have been installed in several buildings on campus, including the Tate Center and the UGA Visitor’s Center.